Ideful/Ideful/README.md

 Hi there

-My name is Konstantin, I am a student of Moscow 21 School.
-Learning and improving code features.
+<p>My name is Konstantin, I am a student of Moscow 21 School.
+Learning and improving code features.</p>
 <p>Here you could find my projects.</p>

 Welcome!